melaniehoff/Peer-to-Peer-Folder-Poetry/sfpc-fall-2019.md

 ### 2. 🌳Prompt: Folder Poem as Home
 _What would your utopic, liberatory living environment look like?_

-Gently explore your imagination and think about the following prompt.
-Write sentences or lists, draw diagrams, or sketch with any materials at hand your response to these guiding questions.
+**Gently explore your imagination and think about the following prompt.
+Come to class with writing, diagrams, or sketches in response to these guiding questions.**

 - **Imagine a kind of housing or space that could hold all your friends, chosen family, and maybe your biological family too.**
 - **This home does not have to be realistic or even physically probable.**